Why Is Server Room Temperature Monitoring Important?

 The interior of an IT cabinet can be a hostile operating environment for your equipment.
 Servers, switches, and routers generate heat, which needs to be removed.
 Cool air is drawn in, reducing the operating temperature.
 Heat is the deadly enemy of your servers.
 This is why server room temperature monitoring is important.
-As the servers internal fans struggle to maintain temperature, your energy costs spiral.
+Like the servers, internal fans struggle to maintain temperature, and your energy costs spiral.
 It is critical that you monitor your cabinet for hotspots.
-This avoids equipment overheating and to regulate cooling equipment.
+This avoids equipment overheating and regulates cooling equipment.

-Global attention increasingly turns towards the impact of technology on the environment.
-Data center providers are trying to find new ways to cut costs and lessen their carbon footprint.
+Global attention increasingly turns toward the impact of technology on the environment.
+Datacenter providers are trying to find new ways to cut costs and lessen their carbon footprint.
 In 2013 data centers consumed a huge 91 billion kilowatt-hours of energy.

 Server Room Temperature Monitoring – Case Study

 A large IT service company in India had issues with their server rooms overheating.
 They had state-of-the-art HVAC systems, heat exhausts, and central cooling elements.
 Despite this expense, there were critical issues that were causing servers to overheat.
 The result was servers shutting down automatically.
 Downtime in a data center means lost revenue.